-RNA-Seq data sometimes contain isolated instances of very large counts that are apparently unrelated to the experimental or study design, and which may be considered outliers.
+RNA-seq data sometimes contain isolated instances of very large counts that are apparently unrelated to the experimental or study design, and which may be considered outliers.
 There are many reasons why outliers can arise, including rare technical or experimental artifacts, read mapping problems in the case of genetically differing samples, and genuine, but rare biological events.
 In many cases, users appear primarily interested in genes that show a consistent behavior, and this is the reason why by default, genes that are affected by such outliers are set aside by DESeq2, or if there are sufficient samples, outlier counts are replaced for model fitting.
 These two behaviors are described below.

-The DESeq function (and nbinomWaldTest/nbinomLRT functions) calculates, for every gene and for every sample, a diagnostic test for outliers called Cook's distance.
+The DESeq function calculates, for every gene and for every sample, a diagnostic test for outliers called Cook's distance.
 Cook's distance is a measure of how much a single sample is influencing the fitted coefficients for a gene, and a large value of Cook's distance is intended to indicate an outlier count.
 The Cook's distances are stored as a matrix available in assays(dds)[["cooks"]].

 The results function automatically flags genes which contain a Cook's distance above a cutoff for samples which have 3 or more replicates.
 The p values and adjusted p values for these genes are set to NA.
 At least 3 replicates are required for flagging, as it is difficult to judge which sample might be an outlier with only 2 replicates.
+This filtering can be turned off with results (dds, cooksCutoff=FALSE).

-With many degrees of freedom - i. e., many more samples than number of parameters to be estimated - it is undesirable to remove entire genes from the analysis just because their data include a single count outlier.
+With many degrees of freedom - i.e., many more samples than number of parameters to be estimated - it is undesirable to remove entire genes from the analysis just because their data include a single count outlier.
 When there are 7 or more replicates for a given sample, the DESeq function will automatically replace counts with large Cook's distance with the trimmed mean over all samples, scaled up by the size factor or normalization factor for that sample.
 This approach is conservative, it will not lead to false positives, as it replaces the outlier value with the value predicted by the null hypothesis.
+This outlier replacement only occurs when there are 7 or more replicates, and can be turned off with DESeq(dds, minReplicatesForReplace=Inf).